 What about the rest of the book?

-My previous article didn't comment on Hainsworth's book a such; it was focused on the Druitt/Slade relationship.
+My previous article didn't comment on Hainsworth's book as such; it was focused on the Druitt/Slade relationship.
 But this time I am going to comment.
 When considered as a book putting forward a case or argument as to the identity of the Whitechapel murderer, it is dreadful.

 In saying this, I bear no malice towards Jonathan Hainsworth, but it just has to be said.
 This book is terrible.

 In the first place, it's frequently punctuated by fictional episodes in italics as the authors attempt to dramatize what they think happened.
-This would be bad at the best of times but, as it's these interludes don't seem to be based on evidence, just speculation, it's awful.
+This would be bad at the best of times but, as these interludes don't seem to be based on evidence, just speculation, it's awful.